The New Tesla: The Elon Musk Medicine Show

 For reasons of contemplating these issues, I would refer the reader to a book by former Citibank (NYSE:C) Chairman Walter Wriston, The Twilight of Sovereignty, or to some of his articles on the subject.
 He was deeply involved in dealing with the cultural changes that were needed to make Citibank an effective user of information technology, including fighting against some people's tendency to defeat systems by hogging information.
 Besides studying his writings, I also once had the opportunity to discuss these issues with him in depth.
 An interesting corollary is the work of computer scientist Edsger W. Dijkstra (affectionately known as EWD), who was one of the fathers of structured programming.
 I interviewed him once in 1985, and he called it the best interview of his life.
 It was exactly about finding an intelligent balance between what computers do well and can therefore be helpful, and what they don't do well.
 The challenge becomes how to design good systems that complemented the human operator where he is weak and let him take over where he is at his best.

 Dijkstra's thinking on this point was very influential, but has often not been heeded, witness the persistence of computer translation systems, which still don't work after 40 years of trying, as anybody who is bilingual would tell you.
 Autopilot as a problem set has a lot of similarities with the translation problem.
 Dijkstra's view was that computer science was a branch of applied mathematics, and that therefore the first order of business was to clearly focus computing resources on problems that were quantitative but resource intensive, where computers are faster than human beings, and then to leverage human skills for the higher order conceptual parts of business operations where the human being tends to be more effective.
 The experience of aviators is full of discussions about the pros and cons of cockpit automation and the risks of undermining the value of the human decision maker if the pilot becomes disengaged and is no longer alert.
 This learning process has only just started for driver automation and autonomous driving.
-One would have to doubt that the transition form Autopilot 1.0 to 2.0 is the end of the transition.
+One would have to doubt that the transition from Autopilot 1.0 to 2.0 is the end of the transition.
 More likely it is just the beginning.
 Pioneering new technology can be tremendously expensive to the pioneers if they scale up and get bypassed by developments when they're at scale.
 Look at the entire history of computing and other high tech industries for that.

 SolarCity: Clip coupons or build more gigafactories?